 Catherine grew up in the Catholic community of Tampa.
 In her twenties, she converted to Judaism.
 Currently, Catherine is also a student of both Zen and Tibetan Buddhism.

 In a thirty-year career, she organized movements to end apartheid and cosmetic testing on animals.
 She managed community recycling and supported freedom fighters in Ireland.
 Catherine also worked to restore voting rights to felons and to shut down animal exploitation at circuses.
 She continues advocating for medical aid in dying and decriminalizing psychedelics and other plant medicine.

-Catherine organized for the Democratic Party, taught high school social studies in Hillsborough County School District, and wrote syndicated columns for Creative Loafing and The Tampa Tribune.
-She led the advocacy movement for education equity in Florida at Step Up For Students.
+She raised two sons in Tampa while working as an organizer, teaching at the high school and college level, and writing syndicated columns for Creative Loafing and The Tampa Tribune.
+Catherine then led the movement for education equity in Florida and around the country at Step Up For Students.

-In her spare time, Catherine enjoys yoga, running and cycling.
+In her spare time, Catherine enjoys yoga, meditation, running, and cycling.

 She is fully vaccinated, background-checked, and fingerprinted through Care.com, Seasons Hospice, and Renewable Memory Care.